Delta Police Department: Project Screaming Eagle

-Delta Police arrested eight people and seized drugs, cash and a vehicle as a result of a two-month investigation into street sales of crystal methamphetamine.
+Delta Police arrested eight people and seized drugs, cash and a vehicle as a result of a two-month investigation into street sales of crystal meth.

-"Our investigators recovered suspected crystal methamphetamine, cash, and evidence associated to drug trafficking at the scene," DPD public affairs manager Cris Leykauf said in a press release.
-"While officers were on scene a nearby business owner came over and thanked them for their efforts, noting the residence has been problematic."

 The investigation — dubbed Project Screaming Eagle — began when officers with the DPD’'s patrol support team doing proactive patrols in the area "noticed a trend of activity consistent with drug trafficking".

 Officer wellness – Bend Don't Break

 In late 2018, the department launched a podcast called Bend, Don't Break, which shares the stories of first responders who have overcome significant adversity in their personal and professional lives.

-The idea came from Const.
-Aaron Hill, who spoke at length in the first episode about facing an allegation of excessive force at the same time as being diagnosed with type 1 diabetes.

-"They called me and said I was being investigated for deceit… I was really concerned about what my peers would think of me," Hill recalled in an interview with CTV News.

 Const.
-Jordan MacWilliams is also featured in the podcast.
-MacWilliams was among dozens of officers called to the Starlight Casino in New Westminster for reports of a distressed man armed with a gun who had taken his ex-girlfriend hostage.
+Jordan MacWilliams was among dozens of officers called to the Starlight Casino in New Westminster for reports of a distressed man armed with a gun who had taken his ex-girlfriend hostage.
 In the podcast, MacWilliams describes step-by-step the actions he says officers took during that standoff, from rescuing the victim to attempts at negotiation.

 On-duty deaths

 On November 2, 1974, Staff Sergeant Ron McKay was shot and killed by Elery Long.
-This incident occurred when McKay attended Long's residence to speak to him regarding a confrontation that occurred earlier in the day at a local gas station.
 On May 27, 1975, Long was convicted of murder and sentenced to death.
 On July 14, 1976, Long's death sentence, along with the death sentences of ten other people convicted of murdering peace officers, were converted to life sentences.
 In 2002 Long was granted full parole which has since been revoked following repeated contacts with police.

 On April 8, 2000, Constable Mark Nieuwenhuis was killed in a police motorcycle accident.
 The investigation revealed that Nieuwenhuis was attempting to stop a vehicle at the time of the accident.
 A suspect has never been officially named.